moliver28/research-handbook/content/handbook/support/readiness/operations/docs/zendesk/zd_explore_backup_dashboards_reports.md

     1. Make sure report should have "Sort" type `A-Z` and have "Totals" have "Totals of Median" `SLA Metric Completion Time` in Tickets area over every month in Result Manipulation.
     1. Order of result manipulation should be `1-value filter`in Result Manipulation.

-### Slide 21: Report 2: Median FRT - Last Month Per Plan - Sep 2022 - No Plan
+### Slide 21: Report 2: Median FRT - Last Month Per Plan - No Plan

-This is side small table in Slide 22
+This is side small table in Slide 21

 - Dataset used: Support ( SLAs )
 - Visualization type: Table